victory-sokolov/django-rest/README.md

 ## Load testing

 For load testing we are using Locust
-`poetry run locust -f locustfile.py --host=http://localhost:9020`
+`uv run locust -f locustfile.py --host=http://localhost:9020`

 ## Terraform